 Your macula is responsible for providing the central vision you use to read, write, and drive.
 However, if the swelling causes damage, it could affect the quality of your central vision and lead to vision loss.

 When blockages prevent fluid from flowing through your eye’s natural drainage system, your intraocular pressure (IOP) levels could rise.
 Rising IOP levels could damage your optic nerve and lead to vision loss.

 In some cases, we might recommend surgery to remove the cataract lens.

-Our office is conveniently located minutes from Highway 93 on Highway 33, in the heart of Rutland.
+Our office is conveniently located on Highway 33 in the heart of Rutland, just minutes from Highway 97.
 Find us inside Willow Park Mall, with ample parking just outside our doors.

 - 3-590 Hwy 33 W